lfrank01/CircuitPython/CircuitPython_Servo/README.md

 # CicruitPython Servo

 #### Note - I worked on PC for the assignment.
-Instead of using Atom.io, since I had not installed the CircuitPython packages on it, I used Mu.
+Since I had not installed the CircuitPython packages on Atom.io, I used Mu.
 Mu is a decent piece of software that has a debugging setting, but the built-in serial monitor was acting funky and there is no "save as" feature.
 I want to switch to Atom.io or PyCharm.

 ## Overview
 For the CircuitPython Servo assignment, the goal was to wire up a servo to react to capacitive touch.
 In order to accomplish this, I had to download the latest version of CircuitPython from an external site, learn how to be a better Google-er, and most importantly, problem solve.